kent-rasmussen/azt/docs/FLEX_COLLABORATION.md

 Furthermore, FLEx is designed to track and share incremental changes to a database using Chorus, which is so far inaccessible to a tool like [A→Z+T].
 But even for [WeSay] (which is built on the same technology as Chorus), interoperability through Chorus is not seamless.
 Decisions it makes are not always made clear to the user, nor IMHO correct (for instance, some decisions prefer the data from the tool of the newer version, which may not be the newest data).

-Given that [FLEx] developers just don't have the resources to develop new features, it isn't surprising that using FLEx to collaborate with a tool that didn't exist three years ago is a non-trivial agenda item.
+Given that [FLEx] developers just don't have the resources to develop new features, it isn't surprising that using [FLEx] to collaborate with a tool that didn't exist three years ago is non-trivial.

-## Assumption #3: A good workflow would involve synchronization between FLEx and [A→Z+T] on a regular basis.
+## Assumption #3: A good workflow would involve synchronization between [FLEx] and [A→Z+T] on a regular basis.

 Some people seem to think that bringing data in and out of [FLEx] on a daily (or at least regular) basis would be a good idea.
 While this theoretically shouldn't be a problem (given the above assumptions are clear), I think it betrays a misconception of the workflow that [A→Z+T] is designed to facilitate —namely, a community sorting process, rather than a traditional elicitation process.
 That said, there are times where a particular kind of edit is better done in [FLEx], though this is not the kind of edit I would expect most [A→Z+T] users to make without help —and I'm working to make the need for these fewer and fewer.

 Assuming you have decided that you really do need [FLEx], and that you accept that some of the synchronization problems between [FLEx] and [A→Z+T] are due to [FLEx]'s maintenance mode development, it isn't necessary that you should open yourself to encountering those problems on a regular basis.

-I don't know of any current hurdles to exchanging data on LIFT import and export (that's what Lexical Interchange Format is for); most of the problems I have heard of relate to the tracking of incremental changes.
-So, if you have data in FLEx, and you export to LIFT, then read/write that LIFT file for some months, then import it back into FLEx, then you should have problems fewer in frequency and kind.
+I don't know of any current hurdles to exchanging data on [LIFT] import and export (that's what Lexical Interchange Format is for); most of the problems I have heard of relate to the tracking of incremental changes.
+So, if you have data in [FLEx], and you export to [LIFT], then read/write that [LIFT] file for some months, then import it back into [FLEx], then you should have problems fewer in frequency and kind.

 One consequence of this work flow (as I understand [FLEx]'s current operation) is that a new project would be created on [LIFT] import.
 I don't know that [FLEx] allows importing a [LIFT] file back into a project from which it was exported, without either having those incremental changes tracked, or else serious problems in duplicating data (entries, senses, or examples).
 This would mean that any links between your lexicon and texts would need to be re-established, which may not be acceptable to you, if you work heavily in [FLEx] outside the lexicon.